-Occupational therapy supports your child to thrive.
+Occupational therapy and speech pathology supports your child to thrive.
 That might mean boosting their self esteem, growing independence, developing better confidence, learning social skills, and generally improving their wellbeing.
-Occupational therapy sets your child up for a successful and happy life.
+Occupational therapy and speech pathology can help to set your child up for a successful and happy life.

-When we take on your child for occupational therapy, we’re teaming up with the whole family.
+When we take on your child for occupational therapy or speech pathology, we’re teaming up with the whole family.
 Of course, our therapists work to fill each appointment with value for your child.
 However, the techniques and strategies we establish will need to be implemented in the home as well.
 As a parent you’re there to support your child while they’re at home or out and about in the world.
 So, we’ll provide you with the tools you need to help your child thrive.

 We’ll work with you to develop strategies and ideas you can use at home to support the skills we’re developing.

 Your child will learn to structure their day and follow routine — this might include items like getting ready for school on time.

 We’ll guide your child through learning to prepare their own food, use cutlery, and expand their food preferences.

 Targeting bedtime routines here, we’ll help your child achieve a restful and quality sleep.